nguyenhphilip/phil-in-the-blank/content/posts/journal17-20.md

 ### September 23, 2017 - Day 17

 We are always on the cusp of collapse and redemption.
-Do we then choose to rise, or do we settle and fall?
+Do we choose to rise, or do we settle and fall?

 Stories = meaning.
 The mind is a meaning-making machine.